WhiteRookPL/production-debugging-workshop.ex/README.md

 ## Materials

 If you were on one of editions mentioned [above](#editions) you should receive materials after the workshop in a dedicated email from us.
-Rest unfortunately will have to wait - *stay tuned*. :wink:
+Unfortunately rest of people will have to wait - *stay tuned*. :wink:

 ## Authors